Gust4ngl/Gust4ngl/README.md

 ## 🌟️ About Me
-**I know the basics about html and css but, my focus on moment are learning more about back-end development.**
+**I started studying programming in 2021.
+My focus at the moment is to learn more about back-end development, and in the future I will also learn about front-end development**

 ## 🔗 Links